Fatos Bećiraj: Mechelen

 The day after leaving Dynamo Moscow, on 12 January 2018, Bećiraj signed a contract with the Belgian First Division A club Mechelen.

 Maccabi Netanya

 On 5 September 2018, Bećiraj signed with Israeli Premier League side Maccabi Netanya.
 He was the top goalscorer for the club in his debut season scoring 15 goals in all club competitions.
 His second season with Netanya wasn't as successful, scoring only 7 times in the league and once in the Toto Cup.
 On 7 June 2020, Bećiraj requested to be released from the club.
 In the two seasons with the club, he scored a total of 23 goals in 63 appearances for the club.

 Wisła Kraków

-On July 25, 2020 Bećiraj signed with Polish side Wisła Kraków on a two-year contract after leaving Maccabi Netanya by contract termination.
+On 25 July 2020, Bećiraj signed with Polish Ekstraklasa side Wisła Kraków on a two-year contract after leaving Maccabi Netanya by contract termination.

 Bnei Yehuda

-On February 11, 2021 Bećiraj signed for Bnei Yehuda of the Israeli Premier League.
+On 11 February 2021, Bećiraj signed for Bnei Yehuda of the Israeli Premier League.